robotty/dank-twitch-irc/README.md

     // implementing the Duplex interface from Node.js
     // the function you specify is called for each new connection

-    preSetup: true // false by default, makes the lib skip login
+    preSetup: true, // false by default, makes the lib skip login
     // and capabilities negotiation on connection startup },